Flock of sheep as an urban non-mechanic vegetation control and soil conservation agent

 Switching from the mechanical use of cutting machines to flocking sheep reduces energy consumption, which also contributes to the reduction of CO2 emissions.

-Although the place where the sheep stay is located in the Parque da Bela Vista, transportation to other green areas of the city is planned.
+Although the ovil is located in Bela Vista Park, relocations to other green areas of the city are planned.

-This action, innovative in an urban environment, requires an evaluation of the results to determine its viability and benefits for green infrastructure.
+This action, innovative in an urban environment, implies an evaluation of the results to determine its viability and benefits to the green infrastructure.

-To ensure the safety and viability of this action, there is a need for a support structure to keep the sheep overnight, support daily management, and also to support some dissemination/awareness activities.
+To ensure the safety and viability of the flock action, there needs to be a support structure to keep the sheep overnight, support daily management, and also to support some outreach/awareness activities.

-The daily management of the flock in a public space requires a specialized shepherd service that can also provide information about the project and importance and advantages of using the flock in green spaces.
+The daily management of the flock in a public space requires a specialized shepherd service, which provides information about the project and explains the importance and advantages of using the flock in green spaces;

-Fences are placed to ensure the safety of sheep and citizens (visitors).
+Fences are also needed to ensure the safety of sheep and citizens (visitors) in the meadows.

-It is also planned to transport the sheep to other areas with meadows, namely in the Alto da Ajuda park.
-In these cases, the flock is transported to places to graze during the day, returning at dusk to Bela Vista.
+It is planned to take the sheep out to other areas with meadows, namely to the Alto da Ajuda park and Vale de Chelas and its surroundings.
+In these cases, the flock is transported to the locations to graze during the day, returning at dusk to Bela Vista.